-1911: Mayor-Elect Rolph, recently elected in some part for his promise to make major civic improvements in San Francisco, announces a competition for planning the new City Hall and Exposition (Civic) Auditorium.
-Nearly fifty teams respond.
+1911: Mayor Rolph, recently elected in some part for his promise to make major civic improvements in San Francisco, announces a competition for planning the new City Hall and Exposition (Civic) Auditorium.
+Over fifty teams respond and fall into one of two camps: either they propose using the site outlined in Burnham's plan or the site of the Old City Hall, as recommended in Cahill's plan.
+51